Protesters try to leave Hong Kong campus but avoid arrest

 It’s a game that has played out repeatedly during the city’s months of anti-government unrest.
 Protesters cause disruption, then try to melt away before police run in to grab as many as they can.

+It seemed unlikely the protesters would accept the offer given that they would all likely be arrested.

+A few hundred streamed out of the campus about 8:15 a.m. in an apparent bid to escape, but they were driven back by police tear gas.
+Some wearing gas masks calmly picked up smoking tear gas canisters and dropped them into heavy-duty bags, but the protesters decided to retreat with a phalanx of officers lined up across the road in the distance.

-Other protesters blocked a major road near Polytechnic as the work week started in a bid to help those inside the campus escape by distracting police.
+Other protesters blocked a major road not far from the Polytechnic campus in a bid to distract police and help those inside the campus escape.

+They tossed paving stones onto stretches of Nathan Road as police chased them with tear gas.

+The road closure added to transport woes during the morning commute, with several train stations still closed because of damage by protesters last week and a section of one line closed completely near Polytechnic.